YuehHanChen/AB_Testing/README.md

-# AB_Testing

 # Analyze A/B Test Results

 by Yueh-Han Chen

 ## Introduction

-In this project, I conducted A/B tests and regression analysis to examine the conversion rate difference in the control group and experiment group.
+In this project, I conducted A/B tests and regression analysis to examine the conversion rate difference between the control and experiment groups.

-## Dataset information:
+## Data set information:
-This dataset is provided by Udacity's Data Analyst Nanodegree program.
+This data set was originally came from Udacity's Data Analyst Nanodegree Program.

 ## Part A
-I used 2 approaches, the P-Value method and Z-tests to conduct A/B Tests.
+I used 2 approaches, the P-Value method, and Z-tests to conduct A/B Tests.

 ## Part B
-I used regression to examine whether we will get the same conclusion as in Part A.
+I used regression to examine whether we would get the same conclusion as in Part A.

 ## Part C
-I used multivariate regression to examine whether coutries affected conversion rate.
+I used multivariate regression to examine whether countries affected conversion rates.